-- 1 Day Late 50% Students who hand in homework 1 day late may receive up to 50% credit for that assignment. - 2 Days Late 25% Students who hand in homework 2 days late may receive up to 25% credit for that assignment.
+- 1 Day Late 75% Students who hand in homework 1 day late may receive up to 75% credit for that assignment. - 2 Days Late 50% Students who hand in homework 2 days late may receive up to 50% credit for that assignment. - 3 Days Late 25% Students who hand in homework 3 days late may receive up to 25% credit for that assignment.

-After 2 Days Late 0% - Students who hand in homework after 2 days will receive 0% credit for that assignment.
+After 3 Days Late 0% - Students who hand in homework after 3 days will receive 0% credit for that assignment.

-Teachers can deviate from these guidelines for exceptional circumstances only.
-Such cases must meet with the approval of the building principal.
+Teachers may deviate from these guidelines for exceptional circumstances.